corretto/amazon-corretto-crypto-provider/README.md

 ### ML-KEM Considerations

-JDK's [KEM interface](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/javax/crypto/KEM.html) was backported to JDK 17 and is GA in JDK 21+, but is absent from earlier JDK versions.
-ACCP always ships ML-KEM in its Multi-Release JAR (the `jdk17plus` overlay under `META-INF/versions/17`), so ML-KEM is available at runtime on any JDK 17+; on JDK 8-16 runtimes the base JAR loads without it.
-Because the overlay is always built, building ACCP requires a KEM-capable build JDK 17+ (see [Build it yourself](#build-it-yourself)). `TARGET_JDK_VERSION` only selects the base bytecode level (default 8) and no longer gates ML-KEM.
+JDK's [KEM interface](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/javax/crypto/KEM.html) was backported to JDK 17 and is GA in JDK 21+, but is absent from other versions (JDK 8-16 and the non-LTS 18-20).
+ACCP always ships ML-KEM in its Multi-Release JAR (the `jdk17plus` overlay under `META-INF/versions/17`), so ML-KEM is available at runtime on JDK 17 or 21+; on other runtimes the base JAR loads without it.
+Because the overlay is always built, building ACCP requires a KEM-capable build JDK -- JDK 17 or 21+ (see [Build it yourself](#build-it-yourself)). `TARGET_JDK_VERSION` only selects the base bytecode level (default 8) and no longer gates ML-KEM.

 For ML-KEM key generation (`KeyPairGenerator`) and KEM encapsulation (`KEM.newEncapsulator`), any caller-supplied `SecureRandom` is accepted but ignored: AWS-LC always draws ML-KEM randomness from